groverburger/g3d/README.md

 The given main.lua runs the demo provided with SS3D and provides a useful code example.
 I can take some questions on the main forum thread: https://love2d.org/forums/viewtopic.php?f=5&t=86350

+This code is offered under the MIT license, so feel free to use this engine in whatever you want.
+No credit necessary.